 Net Zero Cheshire's story

 Climate change is everyone's business.
 It is also our business.
 EA Technology's mission is "to promote the development of resilient, accessible, low-cost energy networks globally, accelerating the transition to energy decarbonisation".
 We educate and facilitate the introduction of low carbon technologies.
-We work collaboratively with Regulators, organisations and partners to manage the effects of climate change.
+We work collaboratively with regulators, organisations and partners to manage the effects of climate change.
 We help accelerate progress towards clean growth, adaptation and resilience of energy networks.

 We have pledged decarbonisation of our 1950's headquarters building and continue to invest in this with the aim of making it net zero with features including EV charging points, solar PV panels on the roof, a low-carbon heating system, LED lighting and an energy storage facility.
 We are openly sharing our decarbonisation journey, documenting it as a blueprint, paving the way for others to adopt as they look embark on their decarbonisation journey and retrofit their own legacy buildings.